top of page

 How are the Governors involved and what are their responsibilities?

 • The SENCo reports to the Governors every term to inform them about the progress of children with SEND.
 This report does not refer to individual children and confidentiality is maintained at all times.
-There is a named linked SEN Governor (Robert Parker) who works closely with the SENCo.
+There is a named linked SEN Governor (Lisa Straker) who works closely with the SENCo.

 What specialist services and expertise are available at, or accessed by, the school?